Back to Home

 For many years, millefiori came in one basic size (3-4mm).
 How SES has multiples sizes (1-2mm and 2-3mm) plus both opaque and transparent of each size.
 I find the opaque ones more to my liking, but if you use the transparent ones effectively, please send me a photo.
 Here is my sampler of using 3 sizes in graduated lines...

-All millefiori are made of hard glass and come as slices from a "cane" with squared off edges - it is always best to slump them first before firing into your piece so that the tops are rounded.
+All millefiori are made of hard glass and come as slices from a "cane" with squared off edges - it is always best to slump (pre-dome) them first before firing into your piece so that the tops are rounded.
 This takes about 8-10 minutes at 1450°F, but check each minute as you only want to round the tops.
-This is discussed in the book on page 54.
 Always include them in a firing before softer supplements like flower wafers, metal balls and almost anyting else!
+Pre-doming is discussed in the book on page 54.
+To do this you will need a surface to fire them on.
+The best I've found is an alumina tray with ceramic plate combo.

 poodle buttonReflector Beads